uia4j/uia-dao/README.md

 DAO Simple Solution
 ================
-The API provides three simple solutions:
+The main purpose of the API is to simplify development while using `java.sql` package.

+There are three topics:
-* DAO Factory API
+* DAO Pattern
 * Statement Builder
 * DTO File Generator